How do I tell the difference between newts and lizards?

 I think I have great crested newts in my pond, what do I do?

 Report your sightings to local groups and make sure you have the right information before carrying out any work.
+Please see our amphibian and reptile web pages or download our Dragon Finder app.

 First, be sure to properly identify which species of newt you have seen.
 Newts can be tricky to identify and can have features (like a breeding crest) that occur in more than one species.
+See our Amphibian and Reptile pages or download our Dragon Finder app.

 After receiving information from the relevant statutory agency you should inform your local Amphibian and Reptile Group (ARG) and the local Biological Record Centre of the sighting.
 These records help these groups understand the distribution of this species locally and will be important for providing planners and developers with the correct information.